openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

 My intentions are to include a set of wallpapers (4/3, 16/9 and 16/10) of
           around 5/7 wallpapers from several artists and community contributors.
-The first person Iâ€™ve contacted regarding this was Javier Llorente, a openSUSE Artwork Team and KDE contributor, which donated and pointed some artwork.
-Iâ€™ve also sent a small email to [MarÃ­a â€˜Taticaâ€™ Leandro](http://tatica.org), a contributor of Fedora Design Team from South America asking if she had something that she could share with us for this community package (I did loved some of her submissions into Fedora Art).
+The first person I’ve contacted regarding this was Javier Llorente, a openSUSE Artwork Team and KDE contributor, which donated and pointed some artwork.
+I’ve also sent a small email to [María ‘Tatica’ Leandro](http://tatica.org), a contributor of Fedora Design Team from South America asking if she had something that she could share with us for this community package (I did loved some of her submissions into Fedora Art).
-          Additionally, Iâ€™m also going to nag [Sirko Kemter (gnokii)](http://karl-tux-stadt.de) for a contributionâ€¦
+          Additionally, I’m also going to nag [Sirko Kemter (gnokii)](http://karl-tux-stadt.de) for a contribution…

-Once this is assembled (already have 5 wallpapers) Iâ€™m going to package it, run a
+Once this is assembled (already have 5 wallpapers) I’m going to package it, run a
-          sanity check and prepare it for distributionâ€¦
+          sanity check and prepare it for distribution…

-**UPDATE**: MarÃ­a â€˜Taticaâ€™ Leandro has answered positive
+**UPDATE**: María ‘Tatica’ Leandro has answered positive
           to my email requesting for a donation, Sirko Kemter also answered positive.

 #### ![Header Picture](http://www.saschamanns.de/pub/OWN/common/logos/OWN-oxygen-Build-Service.png)Build Service Team

-**Build Service Statistics.Â **Statistics can found at [Buildservice](http://build.opensuse.org)
+**Build Service Statistics. **Statistics can found at [Buildservice](http://build.opensuse.org)

 #### ![Header Picture](http://www.saschamanns.de/pub/OWN/common/logos/Logo-fate.png)openFATE Team